Have you brought home a new puppy and are wondering about how to make sure they don't guard their food bowl?

 I don't typically recommend hand-feeding a dog to either prevent or treat resource guarding.
 There are simply better ways to prevent resource guarding, and I feel that hand-feeding creates an imbalance in a relationship and can damage the trust we want our puppies to have in us.

-Dogs need food to survive, and if someone is super controlling over when and how they get food, it can cause distrust and wariness and removes their ability to make a choice.
-We already control so much of our dogs' lives, allowing them time to eat their meal unbothered and freely is important.
-Instead, I recommend the counterconditioning as explained above.
+Dogs need food to survive, and if someone is super controlling over when and how they get food, it can cause distrust and wariness and remove their ability to make a choice.
+We already control so much of our dogs' lives, so allowing them time to eat their meal unbothered and freely is important.
+Instead, I recommend the counterconditioning, as explained above.

-With that said, hand-feeding some of the time can be beneficial for other reasons.
-I often recommend people use a portion of their dog's daily meals to use as training treats because it reduces calorie intake.
+That said, hand-feeding occasionally can be beneficial for other reasons.
+I often recommend people use a portion of their dog's daily meals as training treats because it reduces calorie intake.
 Hand-feeding can also be helpful for picky eaters.
 But feeding by hand is not my go-to for preventing resource guarding.

 How to Prevent Resource Guarding Between Dogs

-When you have more than one dog in your home, you'll want to set them all up for success when it comes to access to resources.
-The majority of dog-dog aggression is triggered by resources, whether that's food, chews, toys, space, or even attention from people.
+When you have more than one dog in your home, you'll want to set them all up for success regarding access to resources.
+Resources trigger the majority of dog-dog aggression, whether that's food, chews, toys, space, or even attention from people.
 And dog-dog aggression issues are often the toughest to resolve.
 Prevention is much easier than treatment!

 Management & Supervision